 - Mix them together until combined, then add the Sultanas, making sure that they’ve been separated and are well coated with the flour/Ovaltine mix

-- Beat the eggs in the jug, then top them up with milk until it comes to 300mls, then add the Golden Syrup, whisk them all together briefly.
+- Beat the eggs in the jug, then top them up with milk until it comes to 300mls, then add the Golden Syrup/Malt Extract, whisk them all together briefly.

 - Add the wet to the dry ingredients and mix it all together until it’s completely mixed.
-This takes no time at all.
+This takes no time at all; I don’t even use a mixer for this.

 - Divide the mix between the loaf tins

-- Remove the loaves from the tins immediately and allow to cool on a wire rack (if you can).
+- Remove the loaves from the tins immediately and cool on a wire rack.
 It cuts more easily when it’s cold.

 - This is a seriously easy bread/cake to make – it’s ready for the oven in about 5 minutes.